paepcke/activity_log_analysis/README.md

 ## Activity Log Exploration

 Carta has maintained an activity log, which recorded high level visitor activities on the system.
-The log is semantically at a higher level than click streams in that entries are about activities, such as searching for a course or instructor, pinning, or unpinning courses.
-The log spans the time from Oct 2015 to Nov 2021, and contains 20,714,381 visitor activities
+The log is semantically at a higher level than click streams, in that entries are about activities, such as searching for a course or instructor, pinning, or unpinning courses.
+The log spans the time from Oct 2015 to Nov 2021, and contains about 10M site visitor activities

 Each activity entry includes an action identifyer, and comes with information related to that action.
 For example, a *pin* action log entry includes the course that was pinned, as well as the courses that the student has pinned earlier, and the courses in which they are enrolled at the time of the action.
 Similarly, search actions include the search term and Carta's returned results.

-The following access methods are available to analysts, in order of *time to skill level*, i.e. the amount and difficulty of required access technology:
+The following access methods are available to analysts, in order of required skill level:

 - Tableau natural language query (AskData) access (**experimental**)
 - Tableau interactive visualization building